DarpanKulkarni/dck-cf7-simple-redirection/README.txt

 Features:

-*   Redirect to predefined page
+*   Redirect to a predefined page
-*   Redirect to custom URL
+*   Redirect to a custom URL
-*   Open destination page or URL in new tab
+*   Open destination page or URL in the new tab
-*   Add delay before redirection
+*   Add a delay before redirection

 Requirements: